 In 2016, after a near-tragedy in his family, local musician Robert J. Conaway approached the organization about establishing a fund that could respond to musicians’ needs.
 Tvedt had worked with Chris Wagoner, Mary Gaines and others to hold a very successful fundraiser for Conaway’s family.
 Conaway agreed to head up the new MAMA Cares program, a fund that helps musicians and their families in times of crisis, particularly with health needs.
 As of 2022 this fund has given over $100,000 to area musicians and their families.
 During the COVID-19 pandemic, MAMA Cares raised and distributed over $60,000 to local musicians who were financially impacted.

 COVID-19 also had a major impact on the awards show.
 For three years the event was broadcast live over the internet.
-Where the awards show goes in 2023 and how it will be produced is still under consideration.
+We were thrilled to return to a live show in 2023.

-Currently, the organization is seeking Board members to form a high-powered group to bring financial stability the MAMAs and the ensure that this valuable organization can carry on for many years to come.
-A new membership structure is planned to offer MAMA members considerably more benefits and to bring the music community even closer together.
+In 2024, the organization formed an executive board to bring financial stability to the MAMAs to ensure that this valuable organization can carry on for many years to come.
+We are also creating a new membership structure that will offer MAMA members considerably more benefits and bring the music community even closer together.